liuminhaw/wrestic-bkp/README.md

 Local configuration block is consisted of an array with pairs of `src` and `dest` set.
 - source: Backup source paths, list of paths to backup
 - destination: Backup destination path
+- tags: tag to set on backup snapshots (Optional)
 - src_in_one: Set `true` to backup listed source paths in single snapshot (Optional, default: `false`)

 ```json